xtimmy86x/pyS7/Readme.md

 | `MR84`                        | `MR84`                | Number        | Floating point 32-bit number at byte 84 of memory area |

-## Licence
+## License

 This project is licensed under the terms of the MIT license.
-For more information, see the [LICENCE](https://github.com/FiloCara/pyS7/blob/main/LICENSE) file.
+For more information, see the [LICENSE](https://github.com/FiloCara/pyS7/blob/main/LICENSE) file.